psrenergy/pygraf/README.md

 ======

-Utility module to read Sddp hdr/bin result file pairs.
+Utility module to read SDDP hdr/bin result file pairs.
 Some [examples](#usage-samples) to convert it to popular formats are available.